-The Zypcom L-Series modems incorporate the CL-MD3450 DSP chipset from Cirrus Logic.
-The Cirrus Logic chipset uses special AT commands to control the modem's advanced features of data mode and fax mode.
+The Zypcom C-Series modems incorporate the CL-MD3452 DSP chipset from Cirrus Logic.
+The Cirrus Logic chipset uses special AT commands to control the modem's advanced features of data mode, fax mode, and voice mode.
 Each mode has its own AT command set.
 Data mode uses the Hayes AT command set.
 Fax mode uses commands specified in EIA-578.
+Voice mode uses IS-101 commands.